snigdhamaiti2206/Bioinformatics_Python_Projects/README.md

 # Bioinformatics Python Projects

-A collection of beginner-friendly bioinformatics projects developed using Python.
+A collection of bioinformatics projects developed using Python.
 This repository focuses on DNA, RNA, and sequence analysis applications commonly used in biotechnology and bioinformatics.

 ## Projects